takahashitoru/IFMM/README.md

 Please have a look at file main.cpp, which is an example of how to use the method.
 In this example, N points are randomly distributed in the unit cube.
 The most important aspects of this file are summarized below:

-*Lines 14-16: input parameters (see below)
+* Lines 14-16: input parameters (see below).

-*Line 25: distribution of the points in a 3D cube
+* Line 25: distribution of the points in a 3D cube.

-*Line 28: defines the kernel K(r)
+* Line 28: defines the kernel K(r).

-*Lines 30-34: iFMM parameters (see below)
+* Lines 30-34: iFMM parameters (see below).

-*Lines 40-55: For validation purposes, I choose a vector 'x_exact' and calculate the corresponding right-hand side (b=A*x_exact).
-You obviously don't need to do this in an actual problem.
+* Lines 40-55: For validation purposes, we choose a vector 'x_exact' and calculate the corresponding right-hand side (b=Ax_exact).
+(We don't need to do this in an actual problem.)

-*Lines 71-102: Solve Ax=b with the inverse multipole method (and compare this 'x' with 'x_exact').
+* Lines 71-102: Solve Ax=b with the inverse multipole method (and compare this 'x' with 'x_exact').
 As you can see on line 77, I create an object 'ifmm' of the class 'IFMM_Matrix'.
 What follows are initialization, setRHS, elimination, and substitution.
 Most of the time is spent in the elimination phase (certainly for large systems).

 ---